ABOUT SEA BUCKTHORN

 An ancient plant, native to Scotland, packed with nutrition

-According to archeological records, sea buckthorn has been growing in the UK since at least the pre-glacial period.
 Sea buckthorn is a hardy, and very thorny, pioneer plant that thrives in conditions where other plants cannot survive due to salinity, temperature, altitude, or soil pH.
 It is able to enrich the soil through its ability to fix nitrogen and its roots are excellent at capturing water runoff.
 Despite being native to parts of South East Scotland, its paleoethnobotany here has largely been lost in the mists of time…

 HISTORICAL MENTIONS